mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 ---
 ​I am a Ph.D. candidate in Economics at the University of Glasgow.

-I recently completed an internship at the Deutsche Bundesbank in the Monetary Policy Strategy Section, where I contributed to the team's analytical and policy work by extending a DSGE model  with open-economy components to analyse questions about monetary policy.
+I recently completed an internship in the Monetary Policy Strategy Section at the Bundesbank, where I contributed to the team's analytical and policy work by extending a DSGE model  with open-economy components to analyse questions about monetary policy.

 I will be on the job market in 2024/2025, seeking roles in a dynamic environment where I can make a positive impact on meaningful projects.